ocervell/slo-generator-dashboard/README.md

-# SRE Dashboard
+# SLO Generator Dashboard

-SRE Dashboard is a dashboard for viewing, editing and analyzing Service Level Objectives.
+SLO Generator Dashboard is a dashboard for viewing, editing and analyzing Service Level Objectives.
 It works in tandem with the `slo-generator` and requires the `Bigquery` exporter to be setup as it queries all data from BigQuery.

 SRE Dashboard is useful for both SRE teams and application teams to get a feel